vsrinivas/fuchsia/development/workflows/multilayer_changes.md

 those changes, you can make a *hard transition*.
 In a hard transition, you make a breaking change to `D` and update `P` manually.

-Use the following steps to land a hard transition:

-1. Prepare the change in `D` that breaks the interface used by `P`, and the change in `P` that uses the new interface.
-Upload both patchsets to Gerrit.
-1. Prepare a single change to the integration repository that uses both of the new revisions of `P` and `D`.
-Perform a dry run of global integration.
-1. Submit both changes to `P` and `D`.
-At this point, changes to `P` will start failing to roll into the integration repository.
-1. Update the change you created to global integration to use the new revisions for `P` and `D`, since Gerrit probably rebased the change and created new ones.
-1. Land the change to the integration repository.

 Note that to prevent accidental clobbering of the manifest contents, Gerrit is configured to not automatically rebase changes that edit a manifest file.
 You must manually rebase before merging so that your submit is a pure fast-forward.